theimgclist/100DaysOfMLCode/README.md

 # 100DaysOfMLCode

-This repository will be the journal for 100DaysOfMLCode pledge started by Siraj.
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Who’s ready to take the 100 days of ML code challenge?
+That means coding machine learning for at least an hour everyday for the next 100 days.
+Pledge with the <a href="https://twitter.com/hashtag/100DaysOfMLCode?src=hash&amp;ref_src=twsrc%5Etfw">#100DaysOfMLCode</a> hashtag, I’ll give the first few winners a shoutout!</p>&mdash; Siraj Raval (@sirajraval) <a href="https://twitter.com/sirajraval/status/1014758160572141568?ref_src=twsrc%5Etfw">July 5, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The above tweet explains how this repo started.
+This will be the journal for 100DaysOfMLCode pledge.
+I will add the progress I make everyday and will publish the code at regular intervals once I make enough progress with some task/problem.

 | Day        | Task           |   Updates      |
 | ------------- |:-------------|  :---------------- |